Tobii/TobiiGamingUnitySDK/docs/manual.md

 ### Gaze Focus and GazeAware component

-The Tobii Gaming SDK has built-in support for mapping eye-gaze data to game-objects.
+The  Tobii Unity SDK has built-in support for mapping eye-gaze data to game-objects.
 We call this feature Gaze Focus.
 Rather than just mapping every gaze point to a game-object the idea is that an object that has Gaze Focus is intentionally focused by the user.
 To do this, we are under the hood using algorithms that take series of gaze points, the history of focused objects and timings in human perception into account.

 These gaze to object mapping algorithms were introduced in the 2.0 version of the SDK.
 The plan is to refine the algorithms continually in future versions of the framework.
 The goal is to have a fast and robust calculation that works for different eye tracker models with different characteristics in accuracy and precision, but also over a broad set of different eye-gaze characteristics of end-users.